 “There's a roguelite mode now too for quick replayability with a bit of variety.”

-The game exhibits significant stability issues, particularly in multiplayer mode, where players frequently experience desyncing, crashes, and freezes.
-Additionally, minor bugs affect gameplay mechanics, such as star acquisition and campaign creation, leading to frustration among users.
-Overall, while the game shows potential, its stability problems detract from the experience.
+The game suffers from significant stability issues, including frequent bugs and glitches, particularly in multiplayer mode, where players experience desyncing, crashes, and freezes.
+The campaign maker is also reported to be highly unstable, with persistent configuration errors and non-functional objectives.
+Overall, while the game has potential, its stability problems detract from the experience.

 “Buggy and bad testing does not leave test assets in the editor that immediately cause graphics errors or errors such as an entire objective just doesn't work.”